robb-j/site-index/README.md

 ## Usage

-The app runs on port `3000` in the container and your should mount your `sites.yml` into `/app/web/sites/yml`.
+The app runs on port `3000` in the container and you should mount your `sites.yml` into `/app/web/sites.yml`.

 **docker-compose.yml**